-- The Fair Health claims database (www.fairhealth.org) was developed after United Healthcare was successfully sued by the State of New York for fraudulently calculating and significantly underpaying doctors for out-of-network medical services (using Ingenix database).
+- The Fair Health claims database was developed after class actions lawsuits were filed against United Healthcare for fraudulently calculating and significantly underpaying doctors for out-of-network medical services (using its own Ingenix database).
 The formula they used forced patients to overpay up to 30 percent for out-of-network doctors.
 The company paid the largest settlement to the state of New York and the American Medical Association.
 Part of the settlement created the Fair Health database, which is an independent, unbiased source of health care cost information.

 Health insurance companies have a long history of devaluing and discrediting emergency patients.

 - Health insurance companies for years denied claims based on final diagnoses instead of symptoms.
 In other words, if chest pain brought you to the emergency department, but turned out to be indigestion, the insurance company wouldn’t pay.
 Emergency physicians successfully fought back against these policies.

 - Insurance companies now are exploiting a federal law [EMTALA] mandating that hospital emergency departments see all patients, regardless of their ability to pay.